Nonfiction

 Why do some stories work and others fail?

-In its 485 pages, this book will teach you the principles you need to immerse your audience, deliver immensely satisfying drama, and educate better than any textbook or lecture can.
+Across 485 pages, the book teaches principles that help you immerse your audience, deliver satisfying drama, and communicate ideas more powerfully than a textbook or lecture ever could.

-- Why being cruel to your characters is the key to engaging your readers
+Why being cruel to your characters is the key to engaging readers.

-- The secret to the tense ending of Star Wars and how to apply it in your stories
+The secret to the tense ending of Star Wars and how to apply it.

-- How to craft your villain's side of the story to give your plot added depth
+How to craft your villain's side of the story to add depth.

-- The hidden technique for increasing the conflict in your scenes and dialogue
+A hidden technique for increasing conflict in scenes and dialogue.

-- How Napoleon's strategies for preparation can help you to outline your stories
+How Napoleon's preparation strategies can help you outline stories.

-- The concept used by Leonardo da Vinci to constantly improve his artworks
+A concept used by Leonardo da Vinci to keep improving creative work.

-By extracting the timeless writing principles from master storytellers such as Christopher Nolan, Stephen King, Fyodor Dostoyevsky, George Lucas, and Alfred Hitchcock, this unique work will provide a fascinating insight into the laws of storytelling and how to use them to create your own masterpieces.
+By extracting timeless writing principles from master storytellers such as Christopher Nolan, Stephen King, Fyodor Dostoyevsky, George Lucas, and Alfred Hitchcock, the book offers a practical framework for creating your own best work.

 "I would definitely recommend this book, especially to other novice storytellers."